31.5.11

 Despite years of mostly peaceful co-existence, Ireland’s dissent against British rule remains steadfast in many quarters.

-“Firstly the ongoing British ongoing occupation in six counties.
+CNN airs some of the grievances still in place and why police are taking the threat so seriously.“Firstly the ongoing British ongoing occupation in six counties.
 Secondly, Britain’s role in the ongoing role in the invasions and pre-occupations of Iraq and Afghanistan.
 And thirdly, given that it’s an absolute waste of money.”

 “They’ve built up their engineering skills.
 Their ability to attack.
 And they’ve also come together to form a more coherent sort of organization.”